monniert/unicorn/README.md

 to do:

 1. put your images in a `custom_name` folder inside the `datasets` folder
-2. write a config `custom.yml` with `custom_name` as `dataset.name` and move it to the `configs` folder: as a rule of thumb for the progressive conditioning milestones, put the number of epochs corresponding to 750k iterations for each stage
+2. write a config `custom.yml` with `custom_name` as `dataset.name` and move it to the `configs` folder: as a rule of thumb, put the number of epochs corresponding to 750k iterations for each stage
 3. launch training with:

 ```